Home equity loans: borrow against your home

 Costs and FeesMay include points, closing costs and feesGenerally no points, potentially lower closing costs

 A HELOC might be best if you're not sure how much money you need or exactly when you'll need it.
 Maybe, instead of a dream kitchen, you're tackling a series of home improvements over the next few years.
-A HELOC is a revolving line of credit that acts much like a credit card, in that you only pay for what you have borrowed, but is secured by your home.
+A HELOC is a revolving line of credit that acts much like a credit card, in that you only pay for what you have borrowed, but it is secured by your home.

 It's great for projects with unpredictable costs or for covering emergency expenses as they arise.
 Unlike a home equity loan, a HELOC lets you draw and pay on a more flexible schedule and provides more leeway if you need more cash than expected.